 Andy Warhol has never really been my can of beans either, despite us all quoting "it's "hol" as in "hols"" in the school corridors ad nauseum.
 That acoustic intro though - wow.
 Sharp as a knife.
 Warhol himself didn't like the song, however, and found it embarrassing.
 He and Bowie didn't really get on in the way they are presumed to have done, it is said.

-Song For Bob Dylan - the quality ups again, for me from here on - the last three tracks on the album really do it, however.
+Song For Bob Dylan sees the quality up again, for me, from here on - the last three tracks on the album really do it, however.
 I have always loved the folk rock-y tribute to Robert Zimmerman.
 It has some excellent guitar on it, wry lyrics and a comparatively raspy delivery from Bowie.
 It is a Bowie track that receives little or no mention when his output is discussed.
 Granted it is pretty different to most of the material on this album and wouldn't fit on any of the other albums either.
 It sort of stands on its own, but, personally, I like it.

 Queen Bitch was by far the album's rockiest track, indeed its only rocky track, this Velvet Underground "tribute" is by far my favourite on the album as acoustic and electric guitars marry to total perfection, something that would be continued on both Starman and Ziggy Stardust.